-The seminar takes place in hybrid format in person and online via Zoom from 10:00 to 12:00 on Friday the 19th of May 2023.
-To join the seminar, please contact jessica.north@helsinki.fi for the location or Zoom invitation.
+The seminar takes place online via Zoom from 14:15 to 15:45 on the 3rd of October.
+To join the seminar, please contact jessica.north@helsinki.fi for the Zoom invitation.

 Perspectives on Science is a weekly research seminar which brings together experts from science studies and philosophy of science.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar here.